camunda-community-hub/zeebe-test-container/README.md

 ## Report issues or contact developers

 Work on Zeebe Test Container is done entirely through the Github repository.
-If you want to report a bug or request a new feature feel free to open a new issue on [GitHub][issues].
+If you want to report a bug or request a new feature feel free to open a new issue on [GitHub issues](https://github.com/camunda-community-hub/zeebe-test-container/issues).

 ## Create a Pull Request

 To work on an issue, follow the following steps:

-1. Check that a [GitHub issue][issues] exists for the task you want to work on.
+1. Ensure that an [issue](https://github.com/camunda-community-hub/zeebe-test-container/issues) exists for the task you want to work on.
    If one does not, create one.
 2. Checkout the `master` branch and pull the latest changes.

    ```